Skip to main content

 The syllabus of each subject is covered over two years in general education programmes.
 The school itself decides the order to be followed for each subject in the curriculum.
 The curriculum is presented for one or two years.
 Compulsory and optional subjects, modules are specified in the school curriculum.

-According to the general education curriculum and general plans, the lower secondary education programme consists of the following areas of learning:
+According to the general education curriculum and general plans, the lower secondary education curriculum consists of the following areas of learning:

 • moral education (religion or ethics);